Our Mission and Purpose

 • Promote the education of women and girls.

-The fund will make grants to programs/initiatives that serve women and girls in the South Central PA counties of Dauphin, Cumberland, Franklin, Lebanon, or Perry.
+The fund will make grants to programs/initiatives that serve women and girls in the South Central PA counties of Dauphin, Cumberland, Franklin, Lebanon, Perry, and the Northern York area of Dillsburg.
 All money must be distributed through nonprofit organizations federally determined as 501(c)(3) entities.
 Applicants without 501(c)(3) status may engage a fiscal sponsor to administer their grant funds.
 Please include the 501(c)(3) ruling of your fiscal sponsor with a cover letter from them acknowledging that they will act as your agent.

 Size of grants and distribution of funds: